2 Clarke Drive

 Sen: This meeting brings together the various aspects of NSCLC [management].
 In NSCLC, there are [several] newer immunotherapy targets [emerging].
 [I enjoyed learning about] the neoadjuvant and adjuvant trials for NSCLC, as well as some of the newer immunotherapy agents that were discussed in various sessions.

 Wolf: One of my favorite sessions was the multidisciplinary session on neoadjuvant vs adjuvant vs [perioperative] therapy.
-The session was titled early-stage lung cancer, but some of the cases and discussions centered around slightly more advanced disease, such as stage II or III lung cancer.
+The session was titled early-stage lung cancer, but some of the cases and discussions centered around slightly more advanced diseases, such as stage II or III lung cancer.
 This meeting is a great setting in which to have everyone get involved in the discussion.
 Not only were there interesting data, but interesting points, subtleties, and real-life clinical examples were brought up.

 Herrmann: The exciting movement in NSCLC right now is understanding how we're combining immunotherapies, whether we're looking at perioperative, neoadjuvant, or adjuvant approaches.
-There were very exciting plenary session looking at perioperative vs adjuvant approaches in earlier-stage cancers.
+There were very exciting plenary sessions looking at perioperative vs adjuvant approaches in earlier-stage cancers.
 There were a lot of exciting data presented, and lots more to come in that area.

 I also attended another session about the [optimal] duration of immunotherapy.
 It is challenging to [determine] how long to treat our patients with immunotherapy [based on the current data], so hearing how different individuals and institutions are choosing how to treat their patients [with immunotherapy] is exciting.